maximozerov/mlds-mlops/README.md

 Repo for MLOps Course homework @ MLDS Program, HSE

 The project utilises the code for the CIAN Price prediction project, being conducted @ HSE.
 The data is collected from CIAN website using beautifulsoap.
+My original repo is available [here](https://github.com/maximozerov/MLProject-CIAN).

 Data collected is already cleansed and preprocessed.
 The train & test dataset consists of flats for sale (from studios to 5+ rooms) in Moscow, Russia.
 After multiple experiments conducted in Jupyter notebooks the best model so far is Random Forest Regressor, which is being used here for training and inference.